Simo Häyhä: Honours

+In the 2004 Suuret suomalaiset (Great Finns) television show and poll, which determined the 100 greatest Finns of all time, Häyhä was ranked 74th.

 Post-war life

-It took several years for Häyhä to recuperate from his wound which required lengthy treatments and several surgeries.
+It took several years for Häyhä to recuperate from his wound.
 Although his face remained disfigured, he otherwise made a full recovery.
-After World War II, he was given a farm in Valkjärvi ("Whitelake"), Ruokolahti, a small municipality located in southeastern Finland near the Russian border.
+Häyhä's family farm was located in the territory ceded in the peace agreement, forcing him to start his life over in Valkjärvi ("Whitelake"), Ruokolahti, a small municipality in southeastern Finland, near the Soviet border, where he worked as a farmer.
+He was known in his home town as a quiet, peaceful man who loved nature and was often seen with his hunting dog, Kille.
+Beyond farming, he had a deep passion for hunting, participating in numerous hunting parties over the years, including those with the President of Finland, Urho Kekkonen.
 He became a successful moose hunter and dog breeder.
-In addition to farming, he enjoyed hunting, and his hunting parties over the years included the President of Finland, Urho Kekkonen.
+Häyhä also served as a long-time board member of the Kollaa Fighters' Brotherhood, formed after the Winter War in May 1940.

 However, some people did not approve of his actions during the Winter War; he was met with hate and even death threats.
 The injuries he sustained in the war left recognizable facial scars, so as a well-known person, he avoided large groups of people.
 He never married, and lived as a bachelor.
 He enjoyed working, but he suffered from loneliness and fear; nights were especially difficult for him.
 However, he had friends and also spent time at his parents' and siblings' homes after the war.
 Eventually farm work became too difficult, so he put the farm up for rent, and moved to an apartment building in the centre of Ruokolahti.

-Häyhä was known as a modest man who never boasted of his wartime merits.
-He rarely spoke of the war and his experiences.
+Häyhä was known as a modest man who never boasted of his wartime achievements.
+He rarely spoke of the war or his experiences.
 When asked in 1998 how he had become such a good sniper, he replied simply: "Practice".
 In an Independence Day interview with Helsingin Sanomat in December 2001, shortly before his 96th birthday, Häyhä opened up about his war experiences.
 He was asked if he felt remorse for having killed so many people.
-He replied, "I did what I was told to do, as well as I could.
-There would be no Finland unless everyone else had done the same."
+He replied, "I did what I was told, as well as I could.
+There would be no Finland unless everyone had done the same."

-Häyhä spent his last years in a war veterans' nursing home in Hamina, where he died in 2002 at the age of 96.
+Häyhä spent his last years in a war veterans' nursing home in Hamina, where he died on 1 April 2002, aged 96.
 He was buried in his home town of Ruokolahti.